DreamIP/haddoc2/README.md

-# IP Library for CNNs
+# HADDoC2 : Hardware Automated Dataflow Description of CNNs

 This work introduces a software tool to generate hardware description of a neural network respecting the dataflow semantics.
 - "ip" directory contains the VHDL design files that will be instantiated during the generation process.